British foreign policy in the Middle East: Scramble for Africa (1878-1905)

-Anglo-German confrontation (1905-14)
+Anglo-German confrontation (1905-1914)

 The Ottoman Empire leadership had been hostile to its traditionally loyal Armenian millet, third in the classical Ottoman Empire after Muslims and Greeks, and in the run up to World War I accused it of favouring Russia.
 The result was an attempt to relocate and ethnically cleanse Armenians, in which hundreds of thousands died in the Armenian genocide.
 Since the late 1870s Gladstone had moved Britain into playing a leading role in denouncing the harsh policies and atrocities and mobilizing world opinion.
 In 1878–1883 Germany followed the lead of Britain in adopting an Eastern policy that demanded reforms in the Ottoman policies that would ameliorate the position of the Armenian minority.
 However this did not stop a shift towards violence starting in 1895 in the Ottoman Empire, and causing emigration.

-Germany saw the Ottoman Enpire as a suitable target for expansionism, though not in the manner of Africa; instead the oilfields of the Persian Gulf, discovered in 1908, made control of the region paramount for any industrial world power.
+Germany saw the Ottoman Empire as a suitable target for expansionism, though not in the manner of Africa; instead the oilfields of the Persian Gulf, discovered in 1908, made control of the region paramount for any industrial world power.
 The Power with the most interests in the area has been Britain, with protectorates over the Trucial States, Kuwait and Aden.
 The Berlin-Baghdad railway project was viewed with suspicion by the British, who rapidly formed an Anglo-Persian Oil Company and secured a monopoly from the Qajar Shah Mohammmad Ali of Persia to the rights in the region.
 Russia too was conciles given the newfound importance of Persia- a state run by financially deplorable extravagance under the Qajar dynasty, which had had its attempts at constitutional reform frustrated since the 1850s.
 In 1905 a moderately successful Persian Constitutionalist Revolution succeeded with the backing of the British consulate, but the conclusion of the Anglo-Russian Entente in 1907 dividing Persia into zones of influence left Russia a blank cheque to intervene when the more anti-constitutional Shah Mohammed Ali ascended.
 Britain now stayed out of the affair, loathe to sacrifice diplomatic agreement for the Constitutionalists.
-In Rgypt too local nationalist sentiments reared its head as Egyptians chafed under perceived racial slights like the 1906 Denshawai incident.
+In Egypt too local nationalist sentiments reared its head as Egyptians chafed under perceived racial slights like the 1906 Denshawai incident.
 Pan-Islamism and Pan-Arabism both had their intellectual and political roots in Egypt under British rule, providing the most tolerant press freedom in any Arab country at the time.